Tuesday, May 24, 2022 |

 Rep. Lewis was a champion in the civil rights movement since the 1960s.
 Lately, he saw the resurgence toward truly becoming a county where all men and women live in a just society, where no race is better than another, where all are treated with respect, and where all have equal access to what we enjoy here in Hawaii, the ability to vote.
 He did not see the end of that struggle.
 We are fortunate that our mail ballot system was already in place before COVID-19 hit.
 We have no excuse not to vote.
 Voting for competent, caring people who will lead us and represent us is right thing to do.
 Honor the work that Rep. John Lewis started.
 Vote.

-Just what is wrong with voters?
+Just what is wrong

 Because there is a rumor going around the internet that you must put postage on the return envelope from the County of Hawaii Elections Division, you don’t need to believe it.